FerretDB/FerretDB/.github/PROCESS.md

 ## Pull requests

+For FerretDB Inc. engineers and long-term contributors, besides the guides in [CONTRIBUTING.md](../CONTRIBUTING.md), please follow these notes below when you working with pull request:

 1. Send pull requests from forks; do not make personal branches in the main repository.
    This way, we are similar to community members and could notice similar problems that we could fix for everyone, not just for us.